josedanconstruction/Snack-Or-Booze/README.md

 ## Description

 It is the assessment for springboard react.
-It is a cafe page which can show the food items, snack items.
+It is a cafe page which can show the drink items, snack items.

 ## Starting Up